johnathanvman/F6/index.md

 					if(unit(s[2]).Tags[0] == "Batgirl" && unit(s[1]).Tags[0] != "Slimegirl"){
 						Entrys = []
 						if(unit(s[1]).flying && unit(s[2]).flying){
-							Entrys.push(choose(["CDOM outflies the other batgirl and soon has her by the neck","CDOM swoops up at SUB from below, latching onto her throat!","CDOM intercepts SUB and bites into her neck."])+choose([" They both fall to the ground in a mess of wings as DOM drinks her fill."," They spiral downward with a trail of blood as DOM drains the other girl."," Entangled, they tumble to the ground as DOM continues to feast! "])+ choose([" CSUB breaks DOM's fall with her depleted body.
+							Entrys.push(choose(["CDOM outflies the other batgirl and soon has her by the neck.","CDOM swoops up at SUB from below, latching onto her throat!","CDOM intercepts SUB and bites into her neck."])+choose([" They both fall to the ground in a mess of wings as DOM drinks her fill."," They spiral downward with a trail of blood as DOM drains the other girl."," Entangled, they tumble to the ground as DOM continues to feast! "])+ choose([" CSUB breaks DOM's fall with her depleted body.
 CDOM licks her bloody lips before flapping back into the air."," CDOM lands on top of the lifeless girl, and quickly leaps back into the air."," They land with SUB completely colorless, and DOM takes to the air once more.","They land and DOM keeps slurping down SUB's blood in time with her weakening heartbeat.
 She uses the other girls wing to wipe her mouth before leaping back into the air."]))
 						}
 						if(Entrys.length == 0 || Math.random()<.2){
 						Entrys.push("CDOM sneaks up behind SUB and starts nibbling her neck.
 The other bat just tilts her head, knowing what's coming next.
 She remains stoic even when DOM's teeth sink into her, and is consumed without saying a word.")